-dallinger.models.Network.all_vectors All the vectors in the network.

-dallinger.models.Network.all_infos All the infos in the network.
+dallinger.models.Network.all\nodes All the Nodes in the network.

-dallinger.models.Network.networks_transmissions All the transmissions int he network.

-dallinger.models.Network.networks_transformations

-All the transformations in the network.
+- dallinger.models.Network.all\vectors All the vectors in the network. - dallinger.models.Network.all\infos All the infos in the network. - dallinger.models.Network.networks\transmissions All the transmissions int he network. - dallinger.models.Network.networks\transformations All the transformations in the network.

 '''

-'''

 Network.repr()

 The string representation of a network.

-Network.json()

-Return json description of a participant.

 '''

-'''

-Network.calculate full()
+Network.\\json\\() Return json description of a participant.

-Set whether the network is full.
+- Network.calculate\full() Set whether the network is full. - Network.fail() Fail an entire network. - Network.infos (type=None, failed=False) Get infos in the network.

-Network.fail()

-Fail an entire network.

-Network.infos(type=None, failed=False)

-Get infos in the network.

 type specifies the type of info (defaults to Info). failed { False, True, "all" } specifies the failed state of the infos.
 To get infos from a specific node, see the infos() method in class Node.

+'''

 Network.latest_transmission_recipient()

+'''

 Get the node that most recently received a transmission.

-Network.nodes (type=None, failed=False, participant_id=None)

-Get nodes in the network.
+Network.nodes (type=None, failed=False, participant\id=None) Get nodes in the network.

 type specifies the type of Node.
 Failed can be "all", False (default) or True.
-If a participant_id is passed only

-nodes with that participant_id will be returned.
+If a participant\id is passed only nodes with that participant\id will be returned.

-Network.print verbose()

-Print a verbose representation of a network.
+Network.print\verbose() Print a verbose representation of a network.

-Network.size(type=None, failed=False)

-How many nodes in a network.
+Network.size (type=None, failed=False) How many nodes in a network.

 type specifies the class of node, failed can be True/False/all.

+'''

-Network.transformations(type=None, failed=False)
+Network.transformations (type=None, failed=False)

 Get transformations in the network.

+'''

 type specifies the type of transformation (default = Transformation). failed = { False, True, "all" }

 To get transformations from a specific node, see Node.transformations().

+'''

-Network.transmissions(status='all', failed=False)
+Network.transmissions (status='all', failed=False)

+'''

 Get transmissions in the network.

-status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector,

-see the transmissions() method in class Vector.
+status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector, see the transmissions() method in class Vector.

+'''

 Network.vectors (failed=False)

+'''

 Get vectors in the network.

-'''
+failed = { False, True, "all" } To get the vectors to/from to a specific node, see Node.vectors().

-3.6.3 Node
+4.6.3 Node